mesh-grid/gmesh/standard/specimen.md

 If, within a span of time, a server tries to give 1mb+ of data within this chamber, the server will be called abusive and stunned.

-Specimen information can be cached, at max, for 30 minutes.
+Specimen information can be cached, at maximum, for 30 minutes.